henry4k/apoapsis-example/README.md

 Apoapsis Example Package
 ========================

-A game about the solitude and survival in a high-tech lump 20 million meters above the earth.
+A package for a game called [Apoapsis](https://github.com/henry4k/apoapsis).

-This is still very WIP!
+This package contains assets and scripts, which will become the foundation of the actual game content, once the engine is mature enough.

 ## Dependencies